 While women continue to become victims of their partners and family members, men’s deaths are mostly caused by someone unrelated to them, based on global murder rates.
 This is especially true for Central American countries known for gang conflict.

 21. Tijuana, Mexico, is one of the most violent cities in the world.

-23. Most women killed by family members or intimate partners were in Asia.
+23. In 2020, most women killed by family members or intimate partners were in Asia.

-About 20,000 women killed in Asia in 2017 were murdered by their partner or a family member.
+About 18,600 women killed in Asia in 2020 were murdered by their partner or a family member.
 Observed globally, Africa is the second continent with a large number of women murdered by intimate violence.
-The Americas, Europe, and Oceania have a lower number of women who die by the hand of their partner at 8,000, 3,000, and 300, respectively.

 Murder is a global phenomenon and touches all communities regardless of age, race, economic status, country, or location.
 No country or city is completely safe.
 Men, women, and children can all become victims of killers but can also commit this lethal act.